Borussia Mönchengladbach: 1905–1914: Before the First World War

-1914–1918: World War I
+1914–1918: First World War

 In March 1914, the club purchased De Kull, a decommissioned gravel pit and the grounds on which the later Bökelbergstadion would be built.
 The First World War halted the progress of both the stadium and football in general, as many players volunteered or were drafted for military service.
 With rapidly changing player lineups, Borussia contested the war cup (German: Kriegspokal), beating Düren 7–0.
 In total, Borussia played 18 games in the 1914–15 season, in spite of the logistical difficulties caused by the war.

 In time for the 1915–16 season, it had become clear that the war, initially anticipated by all sides to conclude quickly, would last longer than expected.
 Regardless, Borussia was able to assemble a functional team for the season (reinforced regularly by players on vacation from frontline duty), and played games against Union Krefeld, Viktoria Rheydt, Konstantia Kaldenkirchen, VfB Krefeld, FC Mönchengladbach and Eintracht Mönchengladbach.
-After a shaky start including a 1–4 friendly game loss to Borussia Düsseldorf, Borussia found its footing in the league, and briefly rivalled Krefeld for the first place in January 1916.
+After a shaky start, including a 1–4 friendly game loss to Borussia Düsseldorf, Borussia found its footing in the league, and briefly rivalled Krefeld for the first place in January 1916.
 Ultimately, Borussia finished second in the league.
 By mid-1916, Borussia was forced to cease regular play due to the lack of regularly available players.
 By 4 November 1916, even the provisional club leadership had to cease operations, as too many of its members were called up for military service.

 Borussia suffered several losses due to war casualties: The club's chairman since 1912, Heinz Körstgens, was killed in action in 1915, as was Stephan Ditgens, Borussia player and uncle of Borussia's first ever Germany national team player, Heinz Ditgens.